 Committee for Ballarat was established in May 2005 following several months of consultation with its prospective membership base.

-The Committee grew out of Ballarat Advantage, a business organisation which worked in the interests of the city’s business sector.
+It grew out of Ballarat Advantage, a business organisation which worked in the interests of the city’s business sector.
 The idea of a Committee for Ballarat was proposed during community consultation undertaken to develop the City of Ballarat’s Blueprint Ballarat, Council’s 25-year vision for the city.
 It was designed based on the models of Committee for Melbourne and Committee for Geelong, although it established quite different objectives based on a system of project-specific objectives (now known as projects).

 Businessman Noel Coxall was elected as the inaugural Chair of the Committee.
-Several task teams were established and the Committee had an immediate impact by playing an influential part in securing funding from the federal government for the Deer Park Bypass.
+Several task teams were established and the Committee had an immediate impact by playing an influential part in securing funding from the federal government for the Deer Park bypass.

-Inaugural Chair Noel Coxall and past chairs David James, Tony Chew and Judy Verlin AM discuss the establishment of Committee for Ballarat.
+Inaugural chair Noel Coxall and past chairs David James, Tony Chew and Judy Verlin AM discuss the establishment of Committee for Ballarat.